-Homestead was the newest design in Pyrex Ware in 1976.
-Differing from many Pyrex patterns, it does not have an alternating colour scheme, and all pieces are speckled beige with a blue pattern.
-Homestead was designed by artist Estelle Rothstein, and it was last available in 1980.
-The pattern returned about four years later with a brown variation.
+Homestead was the newest Pyrex Ware pattern in 1976.
+Its original version was last available in 1980, but the design returned about four years after that with a brown variation.
+Differing from many Pyrex patterns, Homestead does not have an alternating colour scheme.
+In the original version, all pieces are speckled beige with a blue pattern, and the new version is solid beige with a brown pattern.
+Homestead was designed by artist Estelle Rothstein.

 Initially, oval casseroles and Cinderella casseroles were equipped with speckled beige opal Pyrex lids, and the smallest 471 had no printed pattern at all.
 By mid 1977 this was no longer the case, and casseroles manufactured during the later part of this pattern's lifespan came with clear Pyrex lids, and 471s from this time do have a blue design.

 Each of the bowls of the 400-series set were available individually in open stock as well as in boxed sets of three or four, from approximately 1977 to 1979.
 From the late 1970s until 1980, 474 and 475 casseroles were sold singly with the numbers 484 or 485 on the boxes.

 A six-piece Country Kitchen Set was available sometime between 1978 & 1980.
 This assortment is comprised of pieces gathered from three different sets: 503 refrigerator dish & lid, 475 casserole & lid, and 402 & 403 round nesting bowls.
 Homestead also includes the only known examples of three-piece Cinderella bowl sets, a 433-series set (441, 442, 443) and a 430-series set (442, 443, 444).